 - The evacuation of the British Army from Dunkirk in 1940 had failed?

-- The evacuation failing was probably more likely than its historical success – it is known as the ‘miracle of Dunkirk’ after all.
+- The evacuation failing was probably more likely than its historical success – they call it the ‘miracle of Dunkirk’ after all.

 - The Afrika Reich by Guy Saville takes Dunkirk as its Point of Departure and explores the consequences of a victorious Germany colonising Africa.